José A. Viana: Career

 Viana began his career in Miami-Dade County Public Schools as an elementary school teacher for English language learners and later was a humanities instructor at an International Baccalaureate World School.
 The International Baccalaureate Organization aims to develop knowledgeable young people who help to create a better and more peaceful world through intercultural understanding and respect.
 Concurrently, Viana prepared and delivered general teaching skills sessions to Florida International University's undergraduate students receiving a Bachelor of Science degree in education in all levels and content areas.

 After acquiring his degree in educational leadership in 2006, Viana became an elementary school administrator for Durham (North Carolina) Public Schools, where he established the districtwide Title I Parent Advisement Committee for Hispanics to help ensure that Latino children from low-income families met challenging state academic standards.

 Viana is a first-generation Cuban immigrant who started his primary years as an English language learner.
 The magnificent teachers he encountered in his early learning inspired him to become an educator.
-Viana has devoted his life to improving educational opportunities for minority populations and is honored to serve our nation's English learners and their families.

 He is the older brother of Mercedes Schlapp.